-- The applicant no longer meets the eligibility requirements. - The applicant fails to respond to a written notice requesting contact. - The applicant is offered and rejects two units in the property. - Mail sent to the applicant's address is returned as undeliverable.

-- The unit that is needed, using family size as the basis, changes and no appropriate size unit exits in the property. - Applicant fails to contact the property every six months.
+- The applicant no longer meets the eligibility requirements. - The applicant fails to respond to a written notice for an eligibility interview. - The applicant is offered and rejects two units in the property. - Mail sent to the applicant's address is returned as undeliverable. - The unit that is needed, using family size as the basis, changes and no appropriate size unit exits in the property. - Applicant fails to contact the property every six months.